Daenielgb/Daenielgb/README.md

 - Embedded / automotive technology

-This profile documents my journey from fundamentals to building real-world software and intelligent systems.## Hi there 👋
+This profile documents my journey from fundamentals to building real-world software and intelligent systems.
 <!--
 **Daenielgb/Daenielgb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.